intrinio/csharp-sdk/docs/ZacksApi.md

       var zacksApi = new ZacksApi();
-      var identifier = "AAPL";  // string | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) (optional) var startDate = DateTime.Parse("";  // string | Limit ratings to those on or after this date (optional) var endDate = DateTime.Parse("";  // string | Limit ratings to those on or before this date (optional) var meanGreater = "";  // decimal? | Return only records with a mean (average) higher than this value (optional) var meanLess = "";  // decimal? | Return only records with a mean (average) lower than this value (optional) var strongBuysGreater = "";  // int? | Return only records with more than this many Strong Buy recommendations (optional)
+      var identifier = "AAPL";  // string | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) (optional) var startDate = DateTime.Now;  // DateTime? | Limit ratings to those on or after this date (optional) var endDate = DateTime.Now;  // DateTime? | Limit ratings to those on or before this date (optional) var meanGreater = "";  // decimal? | Return only records with a mean (average) higher than this value (optional) var meanLess = "";  // decimal? | Return only records with a mean (average) lower than this value (optional) var strongBuysGreater = "";  // int? | Return only records with more than this many Strong Buy recommendations (optional)